status-im/nimbus-eth2/docs/the_nimbus_book/src/networking.md

 - `Peer count low, no new peers discovered...`

     This is a sign that you may be missing attestations.
+It often happens when the hardware you're running the edge of being too slow - it can also happen during network outages or when bandwidth is insufficient to keep up.

 - `No external IP provided for the ENR...`